RetroTournaments/nesceptor/README.md

 Consider:

 - Removing the CPU and/or PPU can be difficult for novices (ahem) and requires patience, dedicated tools, and practice.
-  Once removed a socket is often installed, and the CPU/PPU have to be installed into yet another socket, and the whole thing is fiddly and may lead to damage.
+  Then once removed a socket is installed, and the CPU/PPU have to be installed into yet another socket, and the whole thing is fiddly and may lead to damage.
-- The CPU itself is not subjected to heat or potential damage, and is left mostly alone with this design.
+- The CPU itself is not subjected to heat or potential damage (when removing it), and is left basically alone with this design.
 - A flex pcb was tried at one point, but it proved very difficult to install and remove.
   Flex pcbs are also more expensive to manufacture.

-The main drawback to the castellations is that they may make the nesceptor difficult to remove.
+The main drawback to the castellations is that they may make the nesceptor difficult to remove, although this has not been tested yet.

 ### Which signals are needed from the console?